 Last fall Jane Kamabu, a trained counselor approached us about volunteering to begin a Trauma Support Group.
 She had seen the need for a support group because of hearing the stories of former refugees from City Church that she had been counseling.
-About the same time a former 15-year resident of the US, Shaharazad (Sherry), a former refugee herself, became interested in offering her trauma training to help newcomers with past trauma.
+At about the same time a former 15-year resident of the US, Shaharazad (Sherry), a former refugee herself, became interested in offering her trauma training to help newcomers with past trauma.
 Often trauma becomes amplified after about five years of being settled in a safe country, as they finally are in a safe place where they are secure enough to let down their guard.
 In February the Thursday class was started with six people attending, including two Naomi House residents.
 Healing is taking place as trust is established and stories are shared in a caring environment.
 The women are understanding that they are not alone and that it is possible to go forward where the trauma remains a memory but no longer a crippling one.

 TRAUMA TRAINING SEMINARS

-Many Manitoban people now have formed friendships with former refugees and are coming to realize that the trauma their friends have faced is more than what they feel equipped to come alongside with.
+Many Manitoban people now have formed friendships with former refugees and are coming to realize that the trauma their friends have faced is more than what they feel equipped to come alongside.
 Or perhaps you are a former refugee or newcomer to Canada and are now surprised by the flashbacks and the terror that is now your constant rehabilitating companion.
-It can be a helpless feeling, but Naomi House would like to offer free, supportive and informative training by a qualified counselor who herself has experienced trauma as a newcomer.
+It can be a helpless feeling, but Naomi House would like to offer free, supportive, and informative training by a qualified counselor who has experienced trauma as a newcomer.
 Her name is Shaharazad (Sherry) and is mentioned above.
 You can choose from the following three dates: Monday, July 22nd, or Thursday, August 29th from 7-9 pm or Saturday, September 14, from 9-11 am.
-Please call 204-415-1752 or email firstname.lastname@example.org to sign up.
+Please call 204-415-1752 or email email@example.com to sign up.
 Feel free to invite friends and ask them to sign up.

 BETHESDA CHURCH CONVERSATION CIRCLE

-Last fall we were able to purchase eight sewing machine.
+Last fall we were able to purchase eight sewing machines.
 A sewing class was launched in January.
 Three sets of classes have been held.
 A very gifted and experienced teacher, Pauline, started attending City Church a few years ago and has been instrumental in leading the class.
 At the first one eight ladies, all former refugees, sewed jean bags and then graduated to sewing simple dresses.
-A few of them have showed exceptional initiative and have gone on to sew dresses on their own, some with the hope of starting a sewing business!
+A few of them have shown exceptional initiative and have gone on to sew dresses on their own, some with the hope of starting a sewing business!
 Most of them re-enrolled in the second class where they were taught to sew more complicated clothing items.
-Another class for beginners, was held during Spring Break, especially focusing on junior and high school girls.
-The girls each sewed a pair of gym pants and some are eager to try more projects, so the plan is to do another day class or two during the summer holidays.
+Another class for beginners was held during Spring Break, especially focusing on junior and high school girls.
+The girls each sewed a pair of gym pants and some are eager to try more projects, so the plan is to do another day of class or two during the summer holidays.

 ANNUAL COFFEE AND DESSERT FUNDRAISER

-Naomi House is grateful to all the participants, guests, volunteers and donors that made the April 6, 2019, annual Coffee and Dessert, at Grant Memorial Church, a very successful and enjoyable event.
-About 225 people attended and a total of $26,000 was raised to go towards purchasing a van for Naomi House, couches for the multi-purpose room and funds for the general operating expenses of the ministry.
+Naomi House is grateful to all the participants, guests, volunteers, and donors that made April 6, 2019, annual Coffee and Dessert, at Grant Memorial Church, a very successful and enjoyable event.
+About 225 people attended and a total of $26,000 was raised to go towards purchasing a van for Naomi House, couches for the multi-purpose room, and funds for the general operating expenses of the ministry.
 The Katatoka Singers, formerly from Uganda, did an amazing job via song and testimony of sharing their story.
 A Congolese woman and a Canadian woman shared the timelines of their lives and how their lives have intersected in Winnipeg, and how they have journeyed together as friends in Canada for ten years.
 People’s hearts were touched as we saw the reality that together we are stronger and lives are enriched as we partner together.
 Thank you to all those who took part in various ways.
-Your interest and partnership is much appreciated!
+Your interest and partnership are much appreciated!

-Please take note the next Coffee and Dessert Night is scheduled for Friday, April 17, 2020, 6:30 pm at a different venue, which is NKMB Church (North Kildonan Mennonite Brethren Church), located at 1315 Gateway Road.
+Please take note the next Coffee and Dessert Night is scheduled for Friday, April 17, 2020, at 6:30 pm at a different venue, which is NKMB Church (North Kildonan Mennonite Brethren Church), located at 1315 Gateway Road.
 You may be wanting to think about ways you might want to be involved.
 Dessert contributions are appreciated as well as silent auction items.
-Last year we had a wide range of items such as tickets to Blue Bomber games, trees from a nursery, limited edition paintings, hand-crafted quilts, Palliser Gift card, mukluks, laser art plaques, museum admission packages, Bison simulator experience, restaurant gift cards, etc. Perhaps this will give you some ideas as to what you might want to contribute for 2020!
+Last year we had a wide range of items such as tickets to Blue Bomber games, trees from a nursery, limited edition paintings, hand-crafted quilts, Palliser Gift cards, mukluks, laser art plaques, museum admission packages, Bison simulator experience, restaurant gift cards, etc. Perhaps this will give you some ideas as to what you might want to contribute for 2020!
 Or perhaps you would like to volunteer your services as an assistant sleuth and find auction items!

 MANITOBA REGIONAL REFUGEE ROUNDTABLE (M3R)

 Our first Manitoba Regional Refugee Roundtable (M3R) was hosted on March 9 at City Church, as last minute the committee realized that Naomi House was too small a venue for the ninety-one people who had registered!
-People from all over southern Manitoba were inspired to hear Tom Denton, who was the key-note speaker, a man in his senior years, who, along with volunteers has processed more refugee applicants than anyone else in Canada!
+People from all over southern Manitoba were inspired to hear Tom Denton, who was the keynote speaker, a man in his senior years, who, along with volunteers has processed more refugee applicants than anyone else in Canada!
 Videos, roundtable discussions, stories, and guided prayer times all served to help create more awareness of the opportunity and the needs of newcomers in Manitoba.